matthewkeating/tasks/README.md

 Tasks does **not** support mobile or sync data across devices.
 These features are not a important to me but I may add them in the future as I recognize there importance to some.

 ## To Dos
-* Mature software distribution - At the moment, the best/only way to get Tasks is to clone this repo and build your own version.
+* Mature software distribution.
+At the moment, the best/only way to get Tasks is to clone this repo and build your own version.
 Once feature development has stabilized, I'll package a release.
 * Add URL support in the notes text editor.
 * Option for placing the sidebar on the left-hand side.